 The countdown to Limerick LGBTQ Pride Festival 2017 officially began with the press launch at the Clayton Hotel in Limerick City on Monday, June 12.

-Pictured at the press launch of Limerick LGBT Pride 2017 at the Clayton Hotel- Doreen Grimes, Darren Moloney, Mr Gay Limerick 2017, Charnell Clearwater, Strokers Pub, Lou McCormack, Chairperson Limerick Pride 2017, Myles Breen and Richard Lynch, PRO Limerick Pride 2017.
+Pictured at the press launch of Limerick LGBT Pride 2017 at the Clayton Hotel- Doreen Grimes, Darren Moloney, Charnell Clearwater, Strokers Pub, Lou McCormack, Limerick Pride committee, Myles Breen and Richard Lynch, PRO Limerick Pride 2017.
 Limerick Pride 2017 runs from July 10 – 16 with the Parade on July 15.
 Photo: Dolf Patijn/ilovelimerick

 The Limerick Pride LGBTQ Festival 2017 will be taking place starting on Monday, July 10 until Sunday, July 16 with the Parade on Saturday, July 15 and will feature a multitude of events from workshops, support meetings and discussions to evenings of music and club nights, to cater to the Pride needs of everyone.

 Limerick LGBTQ Pride Secretary Lydia Doody said, “We want to make this year’s festival a celebration for everyone in Limerick.
 For that reason, almost all of the events have no charge and are open to every person who wants to attend.
 Strokers, Limerick’s gay bar is opening 7 nights during Pride to offer something different on every night of Pride.”

 This year’s Pride will have an educational aspect.
 Support meetings will be held during the week for youth, adult and trans groups.
 GOSHH, 18 Davis Street will provide Rapid HIV testing at different points in the week.
 Call GOSHH at 061 314354 or email firstname.lastname@example.org for more information.